 The History of Arts and Crafts Homes

 As a reaction to the manufactured and ornate styles of the Victorian age, Arts and Crafts-style homes embraced handcrafted design and approachable materials.
-The style originated in Great Britain in the mid-19th century and came to America around the beginning of the 20th century.
+The style originated in England in the mid-19th century and came to America around the beginning of the 20th century.
 The term "Arts and Crafts" refers to a broader social movement that encompasses not just architecture, but also interior design, textiles, fine art, and more.

 The design movement began as a revolt against the opulence of the Industrial Revolution, where design could be needlessly overdone.
 Arts and Crafts instead focused on the opposite–instead of mass-produced and uninspired, the movement was all about being handcrafted and personal.
 The idea was that if quality could replace quantity, good design and good taste would prevail.

 The Arts and Crafts movement was directly tied to the rise of Craftsman and Bungalow-style homes, architecture that played off of the same mentality of simple but thoughtful structures.
 Bungalows were intended to give working-class families the ability to own a well-designed home that was easy to maintain and manage.

 What Defines an Arts and Crafts Home?

 An Arts and Crafts-style home can be symmetrical or asymmetrical in its facade and is typically low to the ground.
 They are designed to use space efficiently and economically, and by nature require little upkeep if planned well.
 They often feature multiple chimneys and a very prominent "sheltering roof."
 Windows are plentiful, but often made up of small panes.

 When looking at an Arts and Crafts home, you will find a few key elements that transcend across styles.

 Exposed beams: The rafters on the roof and the beams inside the home are often exposed in an Arts and Crafts home.